BKWLD/freezer/README.md

 * `dir` - The directory that you want Freezer to write it's cache files to.
 It must be writeable and within the document root.
 In other words, within you /public directory.

-* `whitelist` - The a list of regex-like patterns that match URLs that should be cached.
-For instance, if you want both /news and /news/15 to be cached, you would have an entry in the array for `news*`.
-The pattern matching is done by Laravel's `Str::is()`.
+* `whitelist` - The a list of regex patterns that match URLs that should be cached.
+For instance, if you want both /news and /news/15 to be cached, you would have an entry in the array for `news(/\d+)?`.  `^` and `\z` are automatically added to the parttern to match against the full url path.
 If an entry in the array is just a pattern, the cache will never expire.
 If you use a key-value pair of pattern-lifetime (where lifetime is in minutes), then you can have Freezer automatically expire your catch (as long as you have a Cron setup to auto-prune).
 For example, `'news*' => 15` will expire all news caches after 15 minutes.

 * `blacklist` - The blacklist is processed after the whitelist.
 Enter patterns that should NOT be cached.
 For instance, if `news/20` is in the blacklist and `news*` is in the whitelist, then all news articles but the one with id 20 will be full page cached.